Wii42/DistributedPrimeSpirals/README.md

 ## Install and run it

-You will need three.js, install it with
+You will need phoenix_html and three.js, install it with

 ```
+npm install phoenix_html

 npm install three.js
 ```